MatthieuCourbariaux/BinaryConnect/README.md

     export SVHN_LOCAL_PATH=/Tmp/SVHN/
     python svhn_preprocessing.py

-This python script (taken from Pylearn2) computes a preprocessed (GCN and ZCA whitening) version of the SVHN dataset in a temporary folder (SVHN_LOCAL_PATH).
+This python script (taken from Pylearn2) computes a preprocessed (GCN and LCN) version of the SVHN dataset in a temporary folder (SVHN_LOCAL_PATH).

     python svhn.py